thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 A suite takes a string that describes what a particular suite is testing.

-A test takes a string that describes the functiona
+A test takes a string that describes the specific functionality being tested.

 #### Test!